physrisk/website-source/articles/2012/agent-based-prey-predator-model.md

 HTML5 applet
 ------------

-To initialize modelling press button "Continue".
-If modelling was paused, then the program will resume instead.
-Modelling can be stopped by pressing "Stop" button.
-To reset the modelling press "New" button.
+To initialize modeling press button "Continue".
+If modeling was paused, then the program will resume instead.
+Modeling can be stopped by pressing "Stop" button.
+To reset the modeling press "New" button.

 [html5-interactive
 url="/uploads/models/lotka-volterra-abm/index.html"